arthurperton/statamic-popular/README.md

 # Popular – addon for Statamic

+Want to track popular content or show a top 5 of your most read blog posts?
+Popular is the missing page view tracker for your Statamic website.
+Fast, batteries included and build for scale.

-**Popular** tracks the popular of your content.
-It registers all page views for individual pages and entries.
+Popular registers all page views for individual pages and entries.

 - Always know which content is the most popular with your visitors
 - Create lists for popular items, for example top 5 most popular blog posts
 - Show a read count for each article on your frontend

+## Features

+- Easy setup
+- Automatically adds a Pageviews field to your publish forms in the Control Panel
+- Adds a computed field to your entries
+- Includes a dedicated tag
+- Dashboard widget

 ## Documentation